Workflow Stack Planner

 The Prompt

 You are a workflow architect.
-Build an execution-ready AI toolchain recommendation from the inputs.
+Build an execution-ready AI toolchain recommendation from the inputs, using current agentic workflow patterns rather than a generic "one chatbot plus some apps" stack.

 PREFERRED LLM / FAMILY: